Hélène Barcelo

 Hélène Barcelo (born 11 November 1954) is a Canadian mathematician specializing in algebraic combinatorics.
 Within that field, her interests include combinatorial representation theory, homotopy theory, and arrangements of hyperplanes.

-She is a professor emeritus of mathematics at Arizona State University, and deputy director of the Mathematical Sciences Research Institute (MSRI).
+She is Professor Emerita of Mathematics at Arizona State University, and Deputy Director Emerita of the Mathematical Sciences Research Institute (MSRI).
 She was editor-in-chief of the Journal of Combinatorial Theory, Series A, from 2001 to 2009.

 Education and career

 Barcelo completed her Ph.D. from the University of California, San Diego, in 1988.
 Her dissertation, On the Action of the Symmetric Group on the Free Lie Algebra and on the Homology and Cohomology of the Partition Lattice, was supervised by Adriano Garsia.

 She joined the Arizona State faculty after postdoctoral studies at the University of Michigan.
 She retired from Arizona State, becoming a professor emerita there, and became deputy director at MSRI in 2008.